Sexual Harassment

 Since Title IX

 Sexual harassment in education includes any unwanted and unwelcome sexual behavior that significantly interferes with a student's access to educational opportunities.
-The Supreme Court has confirmed that schools have an obligation under Title IX to prevent and addressharassment against students, whether perpetrated by peers or by employees of the school system.
+The Supreme Court has confirmed that schools have an obligation under Title IX to prevent and address harassment against students, regardless of whether the harassment is perpetrated by peers, teachers, or other school officials.

 Why Title IX Is Still Critical

-Sexual harassment in schools is still totally commonplace -- for girls and boys.
+Sexual harassment in schools is still commonplace -- for girls and for boys.
 Here are some sobering statistics:

 - Eight in 10 students experience some form of harassment during their school years, and more than 25% of them experience it often.

-- Girls are more likely than boys to experience sexual harassment, but boys today are more likely to be harassed than boys were in 1993.
+- Girls are more likely than boys to experience sexual harassment (56% versus 40%), but boys today are more likely to be harassed than boys were in 1993.

-- Typical harassment complaints still include: making sexual comments, jokes, gestures, or looks; claiming that a person is gay or lesbian (although note that harasment basedon secual orientation is not directly covered y Title IX); spreading sexual rumors about a person; touching, grabbing or pinching someone in a sexual way; intentionally brushing up against someone in a sexual way; and flashing or "mooning" someone.
+- Typical harassment complaints still include: making sexual comments, jokes, gestures, or looks; claiming that a person is gay or lesbian; spreading sexual rumors about a person; touching, grabbing or pinching someone in a sexual way; intentionally brushing up against someone in a sexual way; and flashing or "mooning" someone.

 Take Action